 When looking for Green Bay tickets, there are several options to choose from.
 The "100 level" bowl seating is made up of sixty rows of bench seats.
 Above row sixty, you will find "300 level" seats.
 Don't forget to ask about indoor and outdoor club seating or luxury suites at Lambeau Field.
 There is a new deck in the south end zone of Lambeau Field.
 That section adds 7000 new seats but doesn't reduce the season ticket waiting list too much.
 Whether you just need a pair of seats or a large group, any size order is not a problem.

 When do Packers tickets go on sale?

-Step 1.
-Check the 2022 Green Bay Packers Schedule and then select the game that you would like to attend.
+- Check the 2023 Green Bay Packers Schedule and then select the game that you would like to attend.
 You can also use the game opponent or date filters just above the ticket listings to find the game you are interested in.